yemanbh/RAG-Based-Custom-Chatbot/README.md

-# Retrieval Augmented Generation Based Custom Chatbot
+# Custom chatbot using retrieval-augmented generation (RAG) and LLM

 This repository contains implementation of retrieval augmented generation (RAG) based custom chatbot.